 - communicating with parents regularly in a variety of ways

-- participating in enrichment classes: Spanish, STEM, computer science, art and music
+- participating in enrichment classes: Spanish, STEM, technology, art and music

 - working within a flexible media schedule to best meet the needs of students and integrate media, practice executive function and research skills, while encouraging a love for reading